pombase/website/src/docs/documentation/genotype-page.md

 ![diploid genotype details](assets/diploid_genotype_table.png){ .screenshot width="600"}

-The Locus column contains the gene name, linked to its gene page, and spans two rows, one for each allele at the locus.
+The Locus column contains the gene symbols, linked to its gene page, and spans two rows, one for each allele at the locus.
 Allele details are as described for haploid genotypes.